AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-verify-dxml-installation.md

 ---
 # Verify AEM Guides installation {#id213BD030FBE}

 Once you have installed AEM Guides, you need to verify whether the installation was successful or not.

-Perform the following steps to verify the installation:
+The following tabs provide instructions to verify AEM Guides installation based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]

 >[!TAB Cloud Service]

+Perform the following steps to verify the installation:

 1. Access the Developer Console of your Cloud Service.